 For both brand awareness and reputation, manual social media tracking, clippings services, or media monitoring platforms are essential.
-In-house social media tracking and web analytics are relatively easy endeavours.
+In-house social media tracking and web analytics are relatively easy endeavors.
 Most social networks provide metrics for business pages and free tools, such as Google Analytics, are readily available.

-Talking of Google, SEO (search engine optimisation) can be used to improve organic search and traffic to your website.
+Speaking of Google, SEO (search engine optimisation) can be used to improve organic search and traffic to your website.
 This allows you to draw more organic traffic through the intelligent use of relevant keywords to your business or brand.

 Second only to tracking the performance of your campaigns, is the measurement of media coverage.
 These PR metrics will encapsulate data about PR campaigns, but will be more focused on where your campaign performed well.

 Evaluating where your business has been featured in the media is paramount.
 And attributing coverage to earned media, PR outreach, or paid editorial opportunities, will inform and improve your PR strategy.
-Tracking media facing opportunities is a great way to assess the value of your PR team and your messaging.
+Tracking media-facing opportunities is a great way to assess the value of your PR team and your messaging.

 However, every mention and piece of media coverage is a drop in the water that is your brand awareness.
-So don’t spurn smaller publications until you have done your due diligence.
+So don’t disregard smaller publications until you have done your due diligence.
 If it’s a small industry publication that speaks directly to your target audience, coverage can have the most significant impact.